AllenOvery/github-guidelines/README.md

 ## Install Git

 ## Local Repo
 To use this repository create a folder called github-guidelines.
-Navigate to your newly created folder via a bash terminal `cd github-guidelines`
+Navigate to your newly created folder via a bash terminal and execute the following git commands.

-- $ git status
+`cd github-guidelines
-- fatal: Not a git repository (or any of the parent directories): .git
+$ git init
-- $ git init
+$ git status`

-- Initialized empty Git repository in /Users/furrm/Projects/allen-overy/github-guidelines/.git/
+Note that while you are grasping GitHub concepts, you should continually execute the `$ git status` command to understand the state of you local repo.

 ##Connect to the Repository
 // todo: Proxy